ckeditor/ckeditor5/docs/features/feature-digest.md

 				  >TableSelection</a
 				></code>
-				plugin introduces support for the custom selection system for tables that lets you:<br />• Select an arbitrary rectangular table fragment – a few cells from different rows, a column (or a few of them) or a row (or multiple rows).<br />• Apply formatting or add a link to all selected cells at once.<br />The table selection plugin is loaded automatically by the <br /><code>Table</code> plugin.
+				plugin introduces support for the custom selection system for tables that lets you:• Select an arbitrary rectangular table fragment – a few cells from different rows, a column (or a few of them) or a row (or multiple rows).• Apply formatting or add a link to all selected cells at once.The table selection plugin is loaded automatically by the <code>Table</code> plugin.
 			</td>
 		</tr>
 		<tr id="tables-caption" class="background-blue subfeature">